Skip to content

 # Uncorrectable errors = hardware failing

-Pause and predict: If free -h shows 100Mi free and 8Gi available, and vmstat 1 shows si and so consistently at 0, is the system experiencing memory saturation?
+Pause and predict: if free -h shows 100Mi free, 8Gi available, and vmstat 1 shows si and so consistently at zero, is the system experiencing memory saturation?
+The evidence says no, because reclaimable cache explains the low free value and there is no queue through swap.
+A better next step is to continue the USE pass instead of tuning memory blindly.

 Terminal window